Dust and grime around your home can be more than just sore on the eyes. It can have both short and long term effects on your health.

 Indoor air quality can be improved by improving ventilation and installing air filters or humidifiers.

-Robinson Heating & Air Conditioning, Inc. offers both air filters and humidifiers to help improve your indoor air quality.
+Robinson Heating & Air Conditioning, Inc. Conditioning, Inc. offers both air filters and humidifiers to help improve your indoor air quality.

 How Often Should I Change My Air Filter?

 Depending on the type of air filter you have, you should be changing typical filters at least once every two to three months, or if you have a box-type filter, you should be replacing it at least once a year.